 - Enjoy a picnic and do some birdwatching at the Maskinonge.

 - Go on a hot summer's mid-day jaunt to Crandell Lake for a dip.

 Cycle the Kootenai Brown Trail and Red Rock Parkway.

 Hike the Alderson-Carthew trail from Cameron to townsite.

 - Have fun at the Knapweed Rodeo - and help us wrangle this Waterton weed!

-Others: Go tubing down the Waterton River on a hot August afternoon; Attend a summer event; Take a picnic lunch into Crandell Lake; Watch the stars on Red Rock Parkway; Take an evening walk to the Peace Park Pavilion and find a seat in the nearby park to view the top of Vimy light up as the sun sets; Take the Waterton Geocaching Challenge challenge; For more hardy folks - hike to the ridge above Lineham Lakes along the Rowe/Tamarack Trail; Kayak on any of the lakes, but especially wildlife watching from a boat on Cameron Lake; Kite-flying on the Prince of Wales hill.
+Others: Go tubing down the Waterton River on a hot August afternoon; Attend a summer event; Take a picnic lunch into Crandell Lake; Watch the stars on Red Rock Parkway; Take the Waterton Geocaching Challenge challenge; For more hardy folks - hike to the ridge above Lineham Lakes along the Rowe/Tamarack Trail; Kayak on any of the lakes, but especially wildlife watching from a boat on Cameron Lake; Kite-flying on the Prince of Wales hill.

 - Go kayaking on Cameron Lake or Lower Waterton Lake.

 - Enjoy a fall hike to Rowe Lakes or Summit Lake to see the golden larches.